kutlugsahin/vue-smooth-dnd/README.md

 }
 ```

-The `dropResult` parameter contains the following data:
+The `dropResult` parameter has the format:

 ```js
 dropResult: {